 How to Recharge Energy

 Energy doesn’t come from rest alone, but from following it with reengagement.
 Solitude and stillness are fundamental, especially for clearing the mind.
 Do it when you need to.
-But don’t use it as a chance to opt out forever.
+But don’t use it as an excuse to opt out forever.

 Rest and reflect, then rejoin your life.